SergiyKolesnikov/k8s-kafka-local-dev/README.md

 Project contents:
 .
 ├── build.sbt                         - SBT build script
-├── deploy                     - This directory contains configuration files for the local dev environment │   ├── Dockerfile             - Dockerfile for the HTTP server │   ├── k8s-resources.yaml     - Definitions of resources created in the K8s cluster │   ├── kind-cluster.yaml      - Cluster configuration
+├── deploy                            - This directory contains configuration files for the local dev environment │   ├── Dockerfile.kafka-connect      - Dockerfile for a worker of the Kafka Connect cluster │   ├── Dockerfile.scala-app          - Dockerfile for the HTTP server application │   ├── deploy/connect-file-3.2.2.jar - FileStreamSourceConnector for the Kafka Connect cluster
+│   ├── k8s-*.yaml                    - Definitions of resources created in the K8s cluster
+│   ├── kind-cluster.yaml             - Cluster configuration
 │   └── mounts                        - This directory is mounted in all K8s nodes
 │       └── message.txt               - Text file served by the HTTP server
 ├── project                           - Scala project related settings │   ├── build.properties
 │   └── plugins.sbt
 ├── README.md
 ├── run                               - Task runner for bringing up and tearing down the dev environment ├── src
 │   └── main
 │       └── scala
 │           └── hello
 │               └── Main.scala        - A simple HTTP server logic that will run in K8s
 └── Tiltfile                          - Tilt configureation

 ## Setup